 We’ve shown you how to take online classes for free, and now we’re helping you take free to a whole new level.
-These free, high-quality Podcasts grant students the freedom to truly learn from anywhere.
+For students enrolled in online colleges that offer laptops, these free, high-quality Podcasts can be an especially good way to make use of school computers.
 Even the best online colleges can keep you glued to your computer, but Podcasts grant even greater mobility than online classes.
 Learn about physics while jogging or explore the ancient Mediterranean world while you’re washing dishes.
 To find a Podcast that suits your intellectual passion, check out these courses to get a high quality education on the go.

 Stanford offers free podcast downloads via iTunes.
 You’ll be able to study physics, computer design, and much more.

 - Quantum Mechanics: Learn about classical mechanics, theories of relativity, and more in this physics course.

 - Human-Computer Interaction: This course features a variety of speakers on interaction design.

 - Geography of World Cultures: This podcast takes a look at geography and considers the way it impacts world cultures.